New Warriors: Fictional team history

 Speedball tries to assemble a new team after they disbanded (between the first and second volume), but initially fails.
 Namorita and Nova arrive to cheer him up when they are called in to fight Blastaar, and they are quickly aided by Bolt, Firestar, Justice, Turbo, and new hero Aegis.
 Although Justice and Firestar decline to rejoin the team, the other heroes agree to reform the New Warriors.
 Shortly thereafter, they fight the Eugenix group, who try to kill Namorita for being a clone.

 They next involve themselves in a gang war, at the behest of Aegis.
 This leads to their headquarters being destroyed and the team being ambushed by Heavy Mettle.
-This group of villains had been hired by Joe Silvermane, the former Blackwing.
+This group of villains had been hired by Joseph Manfredi, otherwise known as Joe Silvermane, the former Blackwing.
 They move into a new headquarters, a firehouse supplied by a firefighter named Dalton Beck (who is actually the villain Firestrike) as a ploy by Silvermane so that he can attain Turbo's suit.
 They also team up with Generation X to stop the new villain Biohazard.
 After an adventure in the subway, Turbo decides to trust Dalton with her secret identity, and Firestrike hesitates, but eventually decides to not kill Turbo.
 She uncovers his identity as Firestrike accidentally, but he surrenders and assists the Warriors in apprehending Silvermane.
 However, the two lovers are forced to split up as Beck enters the Federal Witness Protection Program.

 In Seattle, Night Thrasher and Iron Fist fight The Hand, which is able to kidnap Iron Fist.
 Night Thrasher calls in the Warriors to help him.
 They are able to find Iron Fist and their opponent Junzo Muto, but the ritual of stealing Iron Fist's powers has already been completed.
 Junzo initially defeats them thanks to their lack of teamwork, but finds his match in Night Thrasher.
 Fatigue strikes however, and the Warriors are forced to retreat.
 They next face the rogue sentient Iron Man armor and are promptly defeated, before it sacrifices its existence to save Tony Stark from dying.

 In the last issue of the series (New Warriors vol. 2, #10) the team (minus Nova and Speedball) travels to Olympus, brought there by Hercules, and meets Zeus.
 Aegis is accused of stealing his magical breastplate by Hercules, but it was in fact a gift from Athena.
 During the following battle with Hercules, Aegis proves his worth and he is accepted by both Hercules and Zeus.
 Bolt also decides to reveal that he is sick with the Legacy Virus to the team.
 In the last pages, Night Thrasher, seeing the good the Warriors having been doing lately, decides to return to the team.
 He is happily accepted.